open-telemetry/opentelemetry.io/content/en/docs/kubernetes/collector/components.md

 ## Prometheus Receiver

-Prometheus is a common format for Kubernetes metrics.
+Prometheus is a common metrics format for both Kubernetes and services running on Kubernetes.
 The Prometheus receiver is meant to be a minimal drop-in replacement for the collection of those metrics.
 It supports the full set of Prometheus scrape_config options.

 There are a few advanced Prometheus features that the receiver does not support.
 The receiver will return an error if the configuration YAML/code contains any of